mikarinneoracle/phonebook/README.md

 ### Step 4: Upload to files to OCI object storage and test

-Copy the files to object storage and make it public.
-After uploading load the `index.html` with your browser and test.
+Copy the files to object storage and make the container public.

+After uploading access the `index.html` with your browser and test.